m1nka/blog/_posts/2025-12-02-mounting-an-azure-blob-container-using-nfsv3-on-oracle-autonomous-db-azure.markdown

 * **Primary subnet with Oracle Delegation:**  This subnet must be delegated to the `Oracle.Database/networkAttachments`​ service.
 This is the subnet where your Autonomous Database is deployed.
 * **Autonomous Database:**  You should have deployed an Autonomous Database with a private endpoint and be able to connect to it.
-* (Optional) **Secondary subnet to deploy Azure resources:**  A separate subnet should be used for your private endpoints.
+* (Optional, but recommended) **Secondary subnet for PE and Azure VM:**  A separate subnet should be used for your private endpoints.
 The endpoints could also be deployed to a peered VNet.
-* (Optional, but recommended) **Azure VM**: Deploy an Azure VM into the secondary subnet.
+Deploy an Azure VM into the secondary subnet.

 > **Important**: Verify if you have [activated Advanced Networking](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#advanced-network-features), before adding the subnet delegation.
 Without Advanced Networking the connection between your database to a [private endpoint](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-overview) in the same virtual network on Azure-delegated subnets will not function properly.
 You can use VNet peering to work around this limitation.